brateboi/Bachelorthesis/bsc-thesis/contents.md

 - why we need hexahedral meshes (storage of geometric objects)
 - how we approach the problem (integer grid maps are too hard -> frame fields as relaxation)
 - What are frame fields?
-- introduction of metric field
+- introduction of metric field, what we optimise how we do the change
 - structure of thesis

 # Mathematical Background

+(best to explain with examples how I need it in my thesis, and just reference to literature)

 ## differential geometry